 If the application for the Litigation Services Fee is unsuccessful Maurice Blackburn intends to run the class action on a no-win no-fee basis, and to seek payment of the costs to which it is entitled under our retainer with the lead applicant as approved by the Court.

-We intend to commence our class action against BHP shortly.
 The issue of consolidation or selection of proceedings will be considered by the Court during a hearing on 29 October 2018.
 At that hearing, Maurice Blackburn intends to apply for its common fund orders approving the Litigation Service Fee to be made, and the existing common fund orders set aside.

+We believe our class action provides the most experienced lawyers and best funding terms, which will maximise recovery for group members.
 We recommend that you sign our retainer if you wish to retain Maurice Blackburn as your lawyers.

 The Germano mine complex in Minas Gerais, Brazil is operated by Samarco Mineração S.A, a joint venture between BHP Ltd and Vale S.A.